shishirjessu/aes-concurrency/README.md

 # aes-concurrency
-Parallelizations of AES for CS378
+Parallelizations of AES for CS378.
+A better readme will be up soon, see the pdf if you want more details